Skip to content

 ' salary: annual salary without cents

-' no data validation is performed, but we
+' no verification of data validity is performed, but we do

-' we do check that there are exactly three
+' check that there are three of them

 ' mandatory variable declaration